itsadityagupta/track-job-applications/docs/index.md

 You can find the documentation here: [https://aditya-gupta1.github.io/track-job-applications/](https://aditya-gupta1.github.io/track-job-applications/)

 >Markdown files that generates documentation are in `docs` folder.
-The website elements are generated from `docs` folder and moved to `gh-dpeloy` branch.
-It is from here that the gtihub pages picks up the files for deployment.
+The website elements are generated from `docs` folder and moved to `gh-deploy` branch.
+It is from here that the GitHub pages picks up the files for deployment.

 ## Installation